siangernlow/tp/docs/team/hopinxian.md

 * **Documentation**:
   * User Guide:
     * Add a section on Indexes and Ids
-    * Add documentation on valid formats
+    * Add documentation on valid input formats
     * Add section describing the view of the user interface
     * Add a summary of notations used
     * Update command descriptions for add, edit, find, delete person commands